johnosbb/NLP/Spacy/README.md

 ## Sentences

 A "sentence" is a linguistic unit that represents a complete and independent thought or statement within a text.
 SpaCy provides tools for sentence segmentation, which is the process of identifying and separating text into individual sentences.
-Each sentence is composed of one or more tokens (words or subword units) that form a grammatical and semantic unit.
+Each sentence is composed of one or more tokens (words or sub-word units) that form a grammatical and semantic unit.

 - Sentence Objects: SpaCy represents sentences as individual objects within a Doc object.
 A Doc object is created by processing a text using a spaCy language model.
-You can access sentences within a Doc using the sents attribute.
+You can access sentences within a Doc using the 'sents' attribute.
 - Sentence Tokenization: SpaCy performs sentence tokenization by identifying sentence boundaries based on punctuation marks (such as periods, exclamation marks, and question marks) and other language-specific rules.
 It aims to accurately identify where one sentence ends and the next begins.
 - Sentence-Level Attributes: You can access various attributes at the sentence level, such as the text of the sentence, the start and end token indices, and the sentence's root token.

 ## Understand Ancestors and Children

 In spaCy, the concepts of "ancestors" and "children" refer to the relationships between tokens in a parsed document.
 These relationships are part of the syntactic structure of the text and are useful for analyzing and manipulating the text data.

 ### Ancestors